Luser0/local-MCserver-manger-Discordbot/README.md

 # local-MCserver-manger-Discordbo

-A discord bot coded in python that has the applity to start/save/stop a mincraft server hosted on the same machine that the bot is running in
+A discord bot coded in python that has the ability to start/save/stop a mincraft server hosted on the same machine that the bot is running in

 to use this.
 1-download the Main.py file